syrupderg/more-ore-xp/README.md

 # What is this mod?

-More Ore XP lets you configure how much experience is dropped when you mine a any ore block. <br>
+More Ore XP lets you configure how much experience is dropped when you mine a any ore block.

+By default, the only new changes are made to:
+- Copper Ore
+- Deepslate Copper Ore
+- Iron Ore
+- Deepslate Iron Ore
+- Gold Ore
+- Deepslate Gold Ore

 ![](https://cdn.modrinth.com/data/BjtheZTY/images/2889e7daf0ada6f50c908a7588a74cd456d069cf.png)